jiaxi98/DeepRUOT/README.md

 ### Want to know more?

 Check out our latest review on modeling cellular dynamics!
-We explore how scRNA-seq, spatial transcriptomics, and advanced computational tools like Markov chains & Schrödinger bridges reveal spatiotemporal cell trajectories and fate decisions!
+We explore how scRNA-seq, spatial transcriptomics, and advanced computational tools like Markov chains & generative models reveal spatiotemporal cell trajectories and fate decisions!

 [https://arxiv.org/abs/2503.11347](https://arxiv.org/abs/2503.11347)